-Tuscany is the land of excellent wines and a regional cuisine whose roots can be found in rural farming traditions.
+Tuscany is a land of excellent wines and a regional cuisine whose roots can be found in rural farming traditions.

-Every wine, just like every dish, speaks of the history of the territory where it’s made.
-Here, we suggest a brief introduction to 5 DOC and DOCG wines that can be paired with 5 typical Tuscan recipes.
-The next time you go to a restaurant, try one of these pairings!
+Each wine, just like every dish, tells the story of the territory where it’s made.
+Here, we suggest a brief introduction to 5 wines that match perfectly with 5 typical Tuscan recipes.
+Try it at home or next time you go to a restaurant!

-Bordatino is a soup made with typical cornmeal from the areas around Pisa and Livorno.
-There are different varieties.
-The most famous ones are the Pisan bordatino with kale and the fish bordatino.
-The name of the plate comes from the fact that it was once prepared on board fishermen’s boats.
+Bordatino is a soup made with cornmeal, typical of the areas around Pisa and Livorno.
+There are different varieties, the most famous ones are the bordatino alla pisana with kale and the fish bordatino.
 It’s a simple, yet nutritious and flavourful dish, with a name that reminds its origin, on board fishermen’s boats. .

-We suggest drinking a Val di Cornia DOC white with bordatino, from the area between Pisa and Livorno, where the main varietals are Viogner, Ansonica, Malvasia, Trebbiano and Vermentino.
+With bordatino we suggest drinking a Val di Cornia DOC white wine, from the area between Pisa and Livorno, where the main varietals are Viogner, Ansonica, Malvasia, Trebbiano and Vermentino.
 A Val di Cornia white with a certain softness balances the sweet and slightly bitter taste of the bordatino.

-One of Tuscany’s more typical summer dishes, pappa al pomodoro, is made with very few ingredients: stale bread, tomato sauce, extra-virgin olive oil and basil.
+One of the symbolic dishes of traditional Tuscan cuisine, pappa al pomodoro, made up of a few simple ingredients: stale Tuscan bread, tomato sauce, extra virgin olive oil and basil.

-When eating pappa al pomodoro, you could drink a glass of the delicious Carmignano DOCG, not too complex but with a discreet softness and a structure that balances the acidity of the tomatoes.
-The Carmignano is produced in the province of Prato, and in 1716, Cosimo III de' Medici included these hills in his list of the most important wine-making areas in the Grand Duchy of Tuscany.
+Pappa al pomodoro can be combined with a delicious glass of Carmignano DOCG, whose discreet softness and alcoholic structure balances the acidity of the tomatoes.
+Carmignano is produced in the Prato area; in 1716 Cosimo III de' Medici included these hills among the most important wine-making areas of the Grand Duchy of Tuscany.

-Peposo is popular in the area around Florence.
-This stew is made with beef and is cooked (historically in earthenware containers, a famous industry in Impruneta) in Chianti wine for many hours, along with a considerable amount of black pepper (where the dish gets its name from).
-The result is a flavourful meat that melts in the mouth, immersed in a dense, dark sauce with light amount of acidity from the wine.
+Peposo, popular in the Florence area, is a stew made with beef and cooked slowly and for hours in Chianti wine, along with a considerable amount of black pepper (where the dish gets its name from).
+The result is a flavourful meat that melts in the mouth, immersed in a thick and dark sauce, with a slight acidity due to the wine.

-Peposo can be paired with the Chianti Rufina, made in a part of the Chianti wine region close to Florence, where a particularly flavourful and mineral Sangiovese is produced.
+Peposo can be paired with Chianti Rufina, a particularly savory and mineral Sangiovese.

-Schiaccia briaca is a sweet dish from the island that’s prepared like bread but without yeast.
+Schiaccia briaca is a sweet dish from the island that is prepared like bread, but without yeast.
 It’s mixed together with extra-virgin olive oil, flour, dried fruit and sweet wine.
 But which sweet wine?
 Elbans can’t agree on this one!
-In Rio Marina, they use Alchermes, which gives the dish a reddish hue.
+In Rio Marina they use Alchermes, which gives the dish a reddish hue.
 In the area around Capoliveri, they add Aleatico or Moscato Passito.

-Nevertheless, a glass of one of the youngest DOCGs in Tuscany, the Aleatico Passito DOCG, pairs wonderfully with a slice of schiaccia briaca thanks to the aromas of the dried fruit (like dried plums or figs) and the light tannins in the wine, which delicately contrast the oiliness of this olive oil-based dessert.
+Nevertheless, a small glass of one of the youngest DOCGs in Tuscany, the Aleatico Passito DOCG, pairs wonderfully with a slice of schiaccia briaca, thanks to the aromas of the dried fruit (like dried plums or figs) and its light tannins, which delicately contrast the greasiness of this olive oil-based dessert.